💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 1) For the Festival:

-1.1) The festival shall keep all entry content confidential, and only use it upon permission from Competition participants.
+1.1) The festival shall keep all entries confidential; contents will only be used upon permission from Competition participants.

-1.2) The festival may promote and screen all entries during the festival.
-With the consent of Competition participants, the festival may promote and screen the entries outside the festival.
+1.2) The festival may promote and screen selected entries and publicise relevant filmmakers during the festival.
+With the consent of Competition participants, the festival may promote and screen the selected entries and publicise relevant filmmakers outside of the festival period.

 2) For Competition Participants:

-2.1) Competition participants shall commit that they possess full intellectual property rights of the entries worldwide or have obtained written authorisation from right holders.
-They shall also commit that they can exercise the aforementioned rights in accordance with all submission rules.
-Competition participants own and have the right to exercise the entries.
+2.1) Competition participants must hold full rights to their entries, or have obtained written authorisation from the rights holders.
+They must also ensure that they can exercise the aforementioned rights in accordance with all submission rules.
+Competition participants shall own and have the right to exercise their entries.

 2. Declaration:

-1) The festival does not charge screening fees from or offer subsidies to shortlisted participants.
-Submission of the short film is free before the regular deadline.
-Please see FilmFreeway for the fee information.
+1) The festival does not charge screening fees from or offer subsidies to selected participants.
+Submissions of short films are free of charge before the early-bird deadline.
+Please refer to our page on FilmFreeway for further fee information.

 2) All submission fees collected by the festival will be used to support the organisation and operation of the Competition and as cash prizes.

-3) Entries shall be original.
-There shall be no intellectual property disputes.
-Competition participants shall be the lawful copyright holders of the entries and prepared to provide screening authorization in written form as required by the festival if needed.
+3) Entries must be original.
+There are not to be any intellectual property disputes.
+Competition participants must be the lawful copyright holders of the entries and should be able to provide screening authorization in written form as required by the festival if needed.

-4) Films submitted after the final deadline will be excluded from the selection procedure.
-All eligible entries may not be withdrawn from the Competition or the screenings at will.
+4) Films submitted after the regular deadline will be excluded from the selection procedure.
+No eligible entry may withdraw from the Competition or the screenings at will once the submission is completed.

 5) All those who complete the Competition submission are considered to acknowledge and accept the festival rules and regulations.
 The festival reserves the ultimate right to interpret all terms and any matter not covered herein.